aolsenjazz/libsamplerate-js/README.md

 ## Examples

-Run any server ([http-server](https://www.npmjs.com/package/http-server), etc) from the root directory:
+Run any server ([http-server](https://www.npmjs.com/package/http-server), etc) from the project directory:
 ```bash
 cd libsamplerate-js
 http-server
 ```
 and visit *localhost:8080/examples/basic* or *localhost:8080/examples/worker* in a browser.
-Examples and benchmarks **must be** hosted from the root directory, as they need to access *dist/libsamplerate.js*.
+Examples and benchmarks **must be** hosted from the root directory, as they need to access the files in *dist*.

 ## Benchmarks